-Suggested participants include individuals familiar with the management of the environment of care and emergency management in all major areas within your organization.
+Suggested participants include leaders and other individuals familiar with the management of the environment of care (EC) and emergency management (EM) in all major areas within your organization.
 This may include the safety officer, security management coordinator, facility manager, building utility systems manager, IT representative, and the person responsible for emergency management.